-\end{prop} The proof for the first two identities appears in Subsection \ref{subsec:Proof Cosh} and for the last one, in Subsection \ref{proof of proposition 8.3}.
+\end{prop} The proofs of the first two identities appear in Subsection \ref{subsec:Proof Cosh} and for the last one, in Subsection \ref{proof of proposition 8.3}.
 However, in order to obtain more general integrals and relate them to other interesting quantities such as multivariate sums, more elaborate techniques are required.
 The aim of this paper is to exhibit some of these techniques.